 Symptoms

-When a child ingests a button battery, symptoms could be virtually absent or similar to those of a common infection.
-This can makes it challenging for health care professionals who are evaluating the child. |
+When a child ingests a button battery or lithium coin battery, symptoms could be virtually absent or similar to those of a common infection.
+This can make it challenging for health care professionals who are evaluating the child.

 |

-When a button battery is placed in the nose or ear, there may be noticeable drainage or pain.
+When a button battery or lithium coin battery is placed in the nose or ear, there may be noticeable drainage or pain.
 Since these symptoms are not unique to button battery injuries, and caregivers may not see the child get ahold of the battery, there can be delayed diagnosis and even greater injury.
 Batteries lodged in the nose or ear can cause extensive damage to structures such as the eardrum and nasal septum.
 The lye burns can lead to infections and, in some cases, permanent breathing, smell and hearing disability.

 When lodged in the esophagus, the lye produced by the electric current rapidly produces burns at that site.
 The esophagus and nearby structures in the chest can be damaged, including the windpipe, lungs and large blood vessels.
 Serious infections usually follow, and bleeding caused by blood vessel damage can create an immediate, life-threatening emergency.
 Survivors may have lifelong disability.